 Not Lewis Theory

-There is no point in using any type of Lewis theory to help explain the atomic spectra.
-These patterns are explained with exquisite precision using quantum mechanics.
+While there is no point in attempting to using any type of classical Lewis theory to help explain the above spectrum, the pattern is exquisitely described using quantum mechanics.

 If you have any: